 Each one of these laws will help you go through the habit feedback loop effortlessly.

-Before you start to build a writing habit, it’s important to understand the real goal.
+Before you start to build a daily writing habit, it’s important to understand the real goal.

 Your goal isn’t to start writing.
 Your goal is to become a writer.

 Because true behavior change is identity change.